 We are connected like the flags by this pandemic, I thought.
 None of us can escape being affected in one way or another.
 Nilou’s art asks us to bear witness to the diversity of experiences.
 While there are great challenges, grief and suffering, the flags remind us that supportive connection and even growth are also still possible in these dark times.
 This art asks us not to turn away but toward.
 It asks us to hold and honor all of it with kindness and care.

-It was particularly colorful last October when I started capturing what I saw happening through the seasons.
-Some ducks began to follow me as I walked around the pond on my daily visits.
-Only a few stayed through the winter as the paths became slick with compacted snow.
-After the pond ice thawed, turtles clustered on a rounded rock jutting out from a wetland area.
-Two swans probed for tender shoots for a few days, and a pair of Canada geese acted as if the pond was their own private resort.
-A muskrat swam over to hide in plain view under foliage at the water’s edge.
-A bull frog’s loud voice startled a dog walking with its owner around the pond.
+It was particularly colorful there last October when I started capturing what I noticed there as the seasons changed.
+It seemed like the ducks had begun to follow me as I walked around the pond.
+But as the winter’s snow compacted to ice on the paths, only a few ducks remained.
+In early spring, turtles clustered on a rock jutting out from a wetland area by the side of the pond.
+Two swans probed for tender new shoots and a pair of Canada geese acted as if this pond was their personal resort.
+A muskrat swam over to hide in plain view under foliage by the water’s edge and a bull frog’s loud call startled a dog walking by with its owner.

-The effects of human activity and climate change on the natural environment are ever more apparent these days, and I will continue adding updates to this post if I notice any other signs of trouble in this park that are worth sharing.
+Threats to the natural environment are ever more apparent, and I will continue adding updates to this post if I notice other signs of trouble in Menotomy Rocks Park that are worth sharing.